 Development teams, technical leads

 The core track.
 Three approaches to AI development — vibe coding, structured balance, hardcore planning — give your team a methodology that fits real work.
 Voice-to-structure turns conversations into specifications and documentation.
 Context window mastery and confidence scoring turn ideas into production code.
-One foundation, four pillars, one work loop — in practice.
+All six pillars in practice.

 You have a strategy meeting, a leadership offsite, or a situation where you know something is not working but cannot name exactly what.
 We facilitate the day, record the conversation, and deliver a structured document before everyone goes home.
 No preset agenda.
 No generic recommendations.
 Your organization, your words, made useful.